smalltalk-ai/botpress-messenger/README.md

 #### Creating actions without sending them

-Note that all the below actions are available under two format: `send___` and `create____`, the latter effectively only creating the middleware Event without piping (sending) it to the outgoing middleware.
+Note that all the below actions are available under two format: `send___` and `create____`, the latter effectively only creating the middleware Event without sending it to the outgoing middleware.
 This is useful when combining libraries together (for example Botkit):

 ```js
   // This message won't be sent